Castle Bytham railway station

 Castle Bytham railway station was a station in Castle Bytham.
 It was Midland Railway property but train services were operated by the Midland and Great Northern Joint Railway (M&GN).
 The station and line closed in 1959 along with most of the M&GN.

 History

 A 1903 Railway Clearing House map of railways in the vicinity of Castle Bytham (left).
 Midland Railway in green; M&GN in yellow.

 This station was rather unusual, being a single platform in a cutting through the village.
 The station was not originally planned by the railway, but was added after considerable local lobbying.
 Outside the village, the line of the railway now forms a road crossing under the A1.

 The line officially became M&GN property a few miles east at Little Bytham Junction, where it crossed the Great Northern Railway main line.
 The GNR had powers to make a junction here but never did so.
 The nearest station on the GNR was Little Bytham.

+World War II

+A train was machine-gunned on December 23 1940, with a soldier killed.